DiggingForDinos/HomeAssistantVersionControlBeta/README.md

   * **Comparison:**
     * **Current (Default):** Compare against your **Current File** on disk to see how far you've deviated since that backup.
     * **Changes:** Compare against the **Previous Version** to see exactly what changed in that specific backup.

   * **Style:** Customize your comparisons with 8 different themes (High Contrast, GitHub Classic, Neon, etc.).
-  * **Changes First:** Toggle to automatically shift the comparison view to show the first change immediately.

 ---